tripleee/SmokeDetector-wiki/Guidance-for-Blacklisting-and-Watching.md

   - `!!/blacklist-website <regex>` to blacklist a web site
   - `!!/blacklist-keyword <regex>` to blacklist a keyword expression
   - `!!/watch <regex>` to add something to the watch list

+If you're blacklisting or watching a complex regex to match a whole bunch of different stuff, it's probably better off in the pattern-matching section of `findspam.py`.
+You'll need to propose a change to the file on GitHub for this; ask for help if you're unsure what to do.